schizoidnightmares/schizoidnightmares.com/terms.md

 1. referring URL (if applicable)
 1. user agent

 I will do my best to periodically clear the logs older than two months.
-However, that is a manual process, and I may do it on time every period.
+However, that is a manual process, and I may not do it on time every period.
 You are welcome to <a href="{{ site.contact.url }}" target="{{ site.contact.target }}">contact me</a> about any privacy concerns.

 Aside from investigating technical issues, I do not use this data for any other internal purposes.
 I also do not share this data with others unless in cooperation with the authorities.
 In such an event and unless compelled to otherwise by law, I would publicly disclose this cooperation with respect to both individual privacy and public transparency.